andres-erbsen/dename-writeup/dename.md

 We assume that the digital signature scheme (`ed25519`), hash (`sha256`), and authenticated encryption (`salsa20poly1305`) hold up to their security claims: unforgeability, collision resistance and `IND-CCA2`.
-The current implementation also uses `sha256` with constant-length input for key derivation under the assumption that it is a perfect entropy extractor.
+The current implementation also uses `sha256` with constant-length input for key derivation to provide fairness under the assumption that it is a perfect entropy extractor.
+Similarly, a reliable authenticated transport between servers is required for availability.

 ## Conventions